Skip to Content

 Kerry Tedford-Coles, Roxane Chang, and David Goldfarb

 Staying current with legislative, regulatory and policy updates that impact people with disabilities is a necessity to properly support pooled trust beneficiaries.
-2025 has posed challenges and uncertainty that we have never quite seen before.
-The panel will review the most current legislative, regulatory and policy updates that trustees need to know.
+2026 continues to pose significant uncertainty and continuing challenges for individuals with disabilities and trustees.
+The panel will review the most current legislative, regulatory, and policy updates that trustees need to know.
 Session experts will also provide an overview of any new proposed changes along with what the disability community has accomplished over the past year along with what pooled trust administrators can do to continue to promote education and awareness regarding public benefits.